mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ## The use of GDPs explored from a personal focus

-Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
+In line with conventional schooling approaches, computing education in formal settings has large focus on the acquisition and testing of personal knowledge and skills.
 However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
 Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.

 This chapters' examples of interaction of the participants shows the development of the effectiveness and confidence in participants personal communication surrounding articulation of characteristics games and vitally the processes involved in their creation.
 This section explore participants experience of GDPs from a personal focus and in particular an examination of and practices of debugging and product revision.

 <!--
  Elements that may resurface here.